sourcery-ai-bot/Fundamentals/day_09/day_09.md

 J.K.
 Rowling, Harry Potter and something 1, Harry Potter and something 2 Steven Pinker, The Language Instinct, How the Mind Works, Words and Rules
 ```

+We have an OK starting point, but there are some issues with our setup.

+## Review Overview

+Currently, our tests can be run once, and then they fail.
+This is due to a couple of reasons.

+Let's identify the reasons.

+The data we are testing is data that our tests _should not_ have control over.
+This means that we cannot make any reasonable assumptions as to what that data is.
+It also means, we should not be modifying it in anyway, including adding to it.

+Another reason is that our tests do not clean up after themselves.
+So, the hard-coded expected results do not change, but the data stored on disk, that we are testing against _does_ change.

+---

+We decided to resolve these issues by creating a separate file for testing, and by deleting it when our tests are complete.
+Because we did this, we decided to change the hard-coded filename in our `read()` and `add()` methods to an optional argument with the default of the previously hard-coded value.
+This way, when we run our tests, we can pass the filename of our test data file.

+This helped to expose a bug in our `add()` method, which was creating an additional line break.